 In 1971, Rollei transferred the production of Rollei 35 to Singapore in order to lower down the cost.
 The sample I owned in the photo above is a Singapore made original model.
 The lens is still a 40mm f3.5 Tessar but it is a true copy (licensed by Carl Zeiss, of course) manufactured by Rollei.
-The shutter was made by Copal and meter by Nissei instead (both are Japanese companies and thus are closer geogrphically to the Singapore division).
-After some lengthy research, I found that my Rollei 35 was manfactured in Singapore sometime in between April 1973 and September 1974.
+The shutter was made by Copal and meter by Nissei instead (both are Japanese companies and thus are closer geographically to the Singapore division).
+After some lengthy research, I found that my Rollei 35 was manufactured in Singapore sometime in between April 1973 and September 1974.
 It is because Singapore made Rollei 35 Original made before April 1973 will either have a Carl Zeiss made Tessar or a Schneider made S-Xenar lens and those made after September 1974 were renamed Rollei 35T because of the introduction of the Sonnar lens equipped 35S.

 Well, I think that’s enough for the history and origin for the moment and let’s get to the technical aspect of the camera.
 The most prominent feature of the Rollei 35 is of course its collapsable lens.
 This space saving design incorporates not just the lens itself but also a precisely machined lens tube and an ingeniously designed shutter mechanism.
 All Rollei 35 models except for those with the Triotar triplet lens have the original shutter design with speeds range from 1/500 seconds to 1/2 seconds plus B. To further miniaturizing the lens assembly, the aperture dail (except for the Triotar models) is moved to the front of the body beside the lens.
 This means the dail is not in “direct control” of the aperture diaphragms like an ordinary lens and instead depends on a spring-driven lever (the “click” sounds made when moving the dail confirm this design).
 To keep the dimensions of the camera small, all Rollei 35 models use scale focusing and thus they are all viewfinder cameras (there is simply not enough space for a rangefinder).
 However, focusing is not as tough as I expected.
-The 40mm focal length gives more depth-of-field than a “standard” 50mm on a SLR and the depth-of-field scale on the lens is so precise that it includes almost all aperture values (see photo above)!
-Moreover, distance scales in both feet and meters are provided on above and below (see photo below) the lens respectively.
+The 40mm focal length gives more depth-of-field than a “standard” 50mm on a SLR and the depth-of-field scale on the lens is so precise that it includes aperture values from f4 to f22!
+Moreover, distance scales in both feet and meters are provided on above and below the lens respectively.

-As shown in the photo above, the rewind lever, the 1/4″ tripod thread, the frame counter (located below the tripod thread) and the hotshoe are all placed at the bottom of the camera.
+As shown in the title photo, the rewind lever, the 1/4″ tripod thread, the frame counter (located below the tripod thread) and the hotshoe are all placed at the bottom of the camera.
 All these placements are of course for the sake of keeping the camera as compact as possible.
 However, this prime goal in the design process did make the camera somehow awkward to use.
-First of all, the winding lever is left handed (see the photo at the top) and the meter cell is placed at a position that would easily be accidentally covered by the user’s finger.
+First of all, the winding lever is left handed and the meter cell is placed at a position that would easily be accidentally covered by the user’s finger.
 Moreover, a frame counter placed at the bottom of the camera is for sure an inconvenience.
 Of course, the hotshoe is the most difficult to handle because it is not a matter of getting used to but it directly affects the quality of light.
 To deal with this issue, the camera can be held upside down for a shoe-mounted flash.
 Personally, I hold the camera pre-focused with my right hand and a sync cable connected (with a hotshoe to PC sync adapter) off-shoe Vivitar 283 on my left.

 Finally, we come the aspect of film loading.
 First, the whole camera back as a piece is needed to be detached in order to start the loading process (as shown in the photo above).
-The presssure plate for the film is then flipped down.
+The pressure plate for the film is then flipped down.
 After that, the procedures are just like any other ordinary 35mm camera although the feeding side is on the right with taking side on the left.
 This design is highly inconvenient for people who want a quick reload but it does have one great advantage.
 The interlocking edges of the camera body and the detachable back eliminate the need of any lightseal (light only travels in straight line) and thus, after almost 40 years, this camera is still light tight!

 Since we have openned the back, let’s take a more detailed look of the inside.
 The film cartridge is placed on the right because of the left-handed winding lever (and thus, taking reel on the left).
 There is also a “secret” battery compartment above the cartridge slot to house a PX625 mercury battery for the meter (see photo below).
 I use a hand-held meter (the Zeiss Ikon in earlier post) with this camera myself but if you want to use the built-in meter, replacement for the banned PX625 can be found on the Internet (probably a zinc-air one with similar voltage).